French language in Minnesota: Famous francophones in Minnesota

 Pierre Bonga, a former slave who became a prominent fur trader in Minnesota, 1802–1831.
-His father, Jean Bonga, had been born in the West Indies and was brought to Michilimackinac in the Great Lakes by Captain Daniel Robertson who was the post’s first British commander following the fall of the French in North America in 1763.
+His father, Jean Bonga, had been born in the West Indies and was brought to Michilimackinac in the Great Lakes by Captain Daniel Robertson who was the post's first British commander following the fall of the French in North America in 1763.

-George Bonga, Pierre Bonga's son, also a prominent fur trader 1820–1839, who from the 1840s onward served as a interpreter for treaties made between the United States and the Ojibwe, and for Indian agency at Leech Lake.
+George Bonga, Pierre Bonga's son, also a prominent fur trader 1820–1839, who from the 1840s onward served as an interpreter for treaties made between the United States and the Ojibwe, and for Indian agency at Leech Lake.

 Pierre Bottineau, a surveyor who in the mid-1800s established several communities across Minnesota.

 Irma LeVasseur, the first French-Canadian woman to become a doctor, was trained in French in Minnesota before she went on to practice in Québec and Europe.
 She studied medicine at the University of Saint Paul, Minnesota, as Québec universities did not allow women to attend.
 She practiced in the United States from 1900 to 1903 until she was authorized to do so in her home country.
 In 1907, with the help of Justine Lacoste-Beaubien and other doctors she recruited, including Séverin Lachapelle, LeVasseur founded the hôpital Sainte-Justine in Montréal.

 French architect Emmanuel Louis Masqueray settled in Minnesota in 1905 and stayed until his death.

 He designed many mansions and houses throughout Minnesota and about two dozen parish churches for Catholic and Protestant congregations in the upper Midwest, including: